How Can I Encourage the Growth Mindset with Three Simple Tips?

-In How Can I Encourage the Growth Mindset With Three Simple Tips?, Dr. Delaney outlines measures to introduce students to the concept of a growth mindset and convince them it’s a key to their academic success.
+In How Can I Encourage the Growth Mindset With Three Simple Tips?, the presenter outlines measures to introduce students to the concept of a growth mindset and convince them it’s a key to their academic success.
 She then presents a variety of tested strategies you can employ to encourage and develop such a mindset in your students.

 You’ll learn ways to demonstrate to your students that success is not reserved for those who are “inherently smart,” but for those who work hard to achieve it.

-In How Can I Encourage the Growth Mindset With Three Simple Tips?, Stephanie Delany shares classroom-tested methods for building students’ “confidence in their competence.”
+In How Can I Encourage the Growth Mindset With Three Simple Tips?, the preseneter shares classroom-tested methods for building students’ “confidence in their competence.”

 You’ll first discover how to build a foundation for your students, helping them understand that there is such a thing as a growth mindset, and demonstrating for them what it is and how it works.

 Next, you’ll learn about ways to help students “work smarter” to progress along the growth curve.
-Dr. Delaney outlines methods including:
+The presenter outlines methods including:

 - Developing assignment instructions strategically